thumbnail image

 BIO

-I am an Assistant Professor of Sociology at the University of Hong Kong (2019-present).
-I also hold joint appointments at the Department of Geography and the Faculty of Arts.
-Before joining HKU, I was a Research Assistant Professor of Social Science and a Junior Fellow of Institute for Advanced Study at the Hong Kong University of Science and Technology (2017-2019).
+I am an Assistant Professor of Sociology at the University of Hong Kong.
+I joined HKU in 2019, jointly appointed by the Department of Sociology, Department of Geography and the Faculty of Arts (China Studies).
+Previously, I was a Research Assistant Professor of Social Science and a Junior Fellow of Institute for Advanced Study at the Hong Kong University of Science and Technology (2017-2019).

 In 2017, I received my PhD in Social Science from HKUST, where I was also trained at the Center for Applied Social and Economic Research (CASER).
 I completed my MPhil in Social Science at HKUST in 2013 and BA in Sociology at Shandong University in 2011.